aoloe/php-senape/README.md

 It's optimized for simple sites with a few pages and few comments per pages and self hosting.

+Currently you can add comments and retrieve them in a simple list from a PHP script.

 Version 1.0 will be released as soon as it is good enough for my own current needs.
 Further development depends on your contribution and my future needs.

+Verwsion 2.0 will be released as soon as all the features marked in the todo list below will be implemented (of course, the list of todos is not definitive).

 ## Tutorial